convict-real/Flux-Emacs/README.md

 These guiding principles inform the design of Flux:

-+ **Speed and efficiency first.** Flux is designed to prioritize startup and run-time performance, ensuring a fast and smooth experience for users.
++ **Speed and efficiency first.** Flux is designed to prioritize startup and run-time performance, ensuring a fast and smooth experience for users, even greater than that of Sublime Text and even Zed.
 Packages are optimized for speed and lazy loading to enhance the workflow.
 + **Flexibility and extensibility.** Flux can be used as a foundation for users' own Emacs configuration or as a resource for learning more about Emacs.
 Flux's modular design and built-in package management system make it easy to add or remove packages and customize Emacs to users' specific needs.
 + **Respect for user preferences.** Flux believes that users know best and respects their preferences.
 Flux does not automatically install system dependencies, leaving it up to users to install them as needed.
-The "Flux Doctor" tool can assist users in identifying and resolving any missing dependencies.
 + **Ease of use and convenience.** Flux includes a built-in installer that simplifies the installation and setup process for new users, and also provides a comprehensive documentation system.
++ **Powerful IDE with unique packages.**  Flux is not just another text editor, it's a powerful IDE that provides a unique set of packages and features that sets it apart from other Emacs distributions.
+With Flux, you can leverage packages specifically designed for web development, data science, and more.
+Experience an unparalleled workflow that other editors simply can't match.

 # Features
 + A minimalistic, yet modern interface, inspired by other modern text editors.
 + Curated and sane defaults for many packages and Emacs itself.
 + A modular organizational structure for separating concerns in your config.
-+ A never seen before, install and uninstall package command, built straight into Emacs, without even having to open your config.
++ An install and uninstall package command, built straight into the application.

 # Prerequisites
 + Git